-The Consultative Services Bureau and Education, Training and Technical Assistance Bureau will provide consultative and training efforts in support of this SEP, consistent with the specific tasks included in OSH's Strategic Management Plan.
-The Consultative Services Bureau will evaluate both equipment and procedures to establish a worksite safety program.
-If the Consultative Services Bureau is performing a consultative survey or if the worksite is a Safety and Health Achievement and Recognition Programs (SHARP) logging site, the site may have a temporary deferral from programmed compliance activity as described in Field Operations Manual (FOM) Chapter II - Compliance Programming and Chapter III - Inspection Procedures.
+The Consultative Services Bureau and the Education, Training and Technical Assistance Bureau will provide consultative, training and outreach efforts in support of this SEP, consistent with the specific tasks included in the OSH Division's Strategic Management Plan.
+Additionally, the Consultative Services Bureau will evaluate the employer's equipment along with their onsite procedures to establish a worksite safety program.
+If the Consultative Services Bureau is performing a consultative survey, the site may have a temporary deferral from programmed compliance activity as described in Field Operations Manual (FOM) Chapter II - Compliance Programming and Chapter III - Inspection Procedures.